-Again, we reject plaintiff's claim.
-The trial court did not abuse its discretion in finding that the order would likely have confused the jury, and we do not believe that plaintiff was prejudiced by the ruling.
-The distinctions between the concepts of arrest and prosecution and between police and detectives' actions can reasonably be viewed as confusing to a lay juror.
-As defendants note, had the Rule 23 order been admitted, it is reasonable to predict that the jury would have been confused by the import of the appellate court's: (1) holding that there was no probable cause for plaintiff's arrest until his incriminating statements on April 10, 1993; and (2) conclusion on the sufficiency-of-the-evidence issue, which was also addressed in the order.
-Plaintiff's assertion that the Rule 23 order clarified that there was no probable cause to prosecute him absent and until any incriminating statements on the morning of April 10, 1993, is not well-taken.
-Plaintiff contends that the focus of the probable-cause-to-prosecute issue in the present lawsuit was whether the allegedly-incriminating admissions were actually made.
-Instead, according to plaintiff, the jury was "encouraged" to revisit certain facts that the appellate court held (in the Rule 23 order) did not constitute probable cause, including the quality of plaintiff's detective skills as he searched for his parents and the appropriateness of his emotional responses to the unfolding events.
-We reject plaintiff's claim because the Rule 23 order did not assess the parties' credibility.
-Plaintiff's claim that he was prejudiced by the ruling because the jury never heard that he was under arrest throughout the interrogation is not well-taken because the issue whether he was under arrest had no bearing on the issue whether there was probable cause to prosecute him.
+¶ 117 Again, we reject plaintiff's claim.
+The trial court did not abuse its discretion in finding that the Rule 23 order would likely have confused the jury, and we do not believe that plaintiff was prejudiced by the ruling.
+The distinctions between the concepts of arrest and prosecution can reasonably be viewed as confusing to a lay juror.
+As defendants note, had the Rule 23 order been admitted, it is reasonable to predict that the jury would have been confused by the import of our: (1) holding that there was no probable cause for plaintiff's arrest until his incriminating statements on April 10, 1993; and (2) conclusion on the sufficiency-of-the-evidence issue.
+Plaintiff's assertion that the Rule 23 order clarified that there was no probable cause to prosecute him absent and until the incriminating statements on the morning of April 10, 1993, is not well taken.
+Plaintiff contends that the focus of the probable-cause-to-prosecute issue in the present lawsuit was whether the incriminating statements were actually made.
+Instead, according to plaintiff, the jury was "encouraged" to revisit certain facts that we held in the Rule 23 order did not constitute probable cause, including the quality of plaintiff's detective skills as he searched for his parents and the appropriateness of his emotional responses to the unfolding events.
+We reject plaintiff's claim, because the Rule 23 order did not assess the parties' credibility.
+Plaintiff's claim that he was prejudiced by the ruling because the jury never heard that he was under arrest throughout the interrogation is not well taken because whether he was under arrest had no bearing on whether there was probable cause to prosecute him.

-In summary, the trial court did not abuse its discretion in excluding the Rule 23 order.8
+¶ 118 In summary, the trial court did not abuse its discretion in excluding the Rule 23 order.8

-C. Malice - "Real Killers" Evidence
+¶ 119 C. Malice-"Real Killers" Evidence

-Next, plaintiff argues that the trial court erred in excluding evidence showing how the: (1) murders were committed; and (2) "real killers" were discovered.
+- Next, plaintiff argues that the trial court erred in excluding evidence showing how the: (1) murders were committed; and (2) "real killers" were discovered.
 He urges that this evidence was critical to his ability to show malice.
-For the following reasons, we reject plaintiff's argument.

-Prior to trial, plaintiff moved in limine: (1) to bar Christopher Ignasiak as a witness and any references to his conversations with Outlaw member Randall Miller (concerning how the "farmer's son" paid Miller to kill the Gaugers); and (2) to admit Outlaw member James Schneider's testimony and wiretap recordings of Schneider and Miller (on the basis of the recordings, both men were charged with the Gauger murders; Schneider ultimately pleaded guilty to the murders and Miller was convicted of the crimes).
+For the following reasons, we reject plaintiff's argument. - Prior to trial, plaintiff moved in limine: (1) to bar Ignasiak's testimony and any references to his conversations with Miller (concerning how the "farmer's son" paid Miller to kill the Gaugers); and (2) to admit Schneider's testimony and wiretap recordings of Schneider and Miller (on the basis of the recordings, both men were charged with the Gauger murders).
 Plaintiff also requested a stipulation regarding how his innocence was established.
-Defendants' relevant motions in limine sought to bar all evidence of actual innocence, other than the governor's pardon.
-The trial court: (1) granted plaintiff's motion to bar Ignasiak as a witness and any references to his alleged conversation with Miller; and (2) denied plaintiff's motion to admit Schneider and Miller's testimony and barred any evidence relating to the Outlaw investigation.
+Defendants' relevant motions in limine sought to bar all evidence of actual innocence, other than the Governor's pardon.
+The trial court: (1) granted plaintiff's motion to bar Ignasiak's testimony and any references to his alleged conversations with Miller; (2) denied plaintiff's motion to admit Schneider's testimony and the wiretap recordings of Schneider and Miller; and (3) barred any evidence relating to the Outlaw investigation.
 Also, the parties agreed to the following stipulation: "The criminal case against [plaintiff] terminated in his favor, on the merits, and he was pardoned based on his actual innocence.
-In June of 1997, the two killers were apprehended."
+In June of 1997, the two killers were apprehended."10

-8We express no opinion herein concerning the admissibility of the Rule 23 order in the context of any false arrest/false imprisonment claim plaintiff may have pursued because, prior to trial, the court granted summary judgment in defendants' favor on that count.
+8We express no opinion herein concerning the admissibility of the Rule 23 order in the context of any false arrest/false imprisonment claim that plaintiff may have pursued, because prior to trial, the court granted summary judgment in defendants' favor on that count.